2010 United States Senate election in Arizona: Background

 In October 2009, Hayworth said that he was considering a primary challenge: "There's a great deal of respect for John as a historical figure.
 But he's long been at odds with the conservative base of the Republican Party and more recently with Arizonans."
 Hayworth quoted a poll which said that 61 percent of Arizona Republicans thought McCain had lost touch with his party.
-McCain had raised $4.7million for his Senate re-election, and had access to more than $20million left over from his 2008 presidential effort.
+McCain had raised $4.7 million for his Senate re-election, and he had access to more than $20 million left over from his 2008 presidential effort.
 A November 2009 Rasmussen Reports poll surprisingly showed that Hayworth was nearly even with McCain among likely Republican Party primary voters in the state.
 As January 2010 progressed, McCain began running negative ads against Hayworth.
 On January 22, 2010, Hayworth resigned from his talk radio position at KFYI, a necessary step to becoming a candidate.
 On January 23, Hayworth announced at a meeting of the Arizona Republican Party State Committee that he did intend to run, and that a formal announcement would be forthcoming soon.

 As the contest began, some elements of the Tea Party movement supported Hayworth, but others stayed out of the contest, and still others supported Jim Deakin.
 The threat from Hayworth helped account for McCain's sometimes-awkward reversals or softpedallings of his former positions on issues such as the bank bailouts, national security, campaign finance reform, and gays in the military; Hayworth said, "John is undergoing a campaign conversion."
 McCain remained strong among party centrists and independents, and had strong financial resources.
 McCain also had the endorsements of the entire Arizona congressional delegation.
 Regardless, pundits predicted it would become "one of the country's fiercest political contests of 2010."